 Those are your people.

-Anyone can be “your people” in the high times when life is easy and the laughter is flowing.
+Anyone can be “your person” in high times when life is easy and the laughter is flowing.
 It’s the ones who stay when the rowing gets hard.
 It’s the ones whose faces you still see when everyone else has gone home.
+Those are your people.

 Take time this weekend to recognize them.